Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/requests-automation.md

 * *Linked Service Option*.
 This is a mandatory option that requires the ID of the service that needs to be linked.
 When set to Manual, a list of services is provided.
 When set to Variable, the variable needs to match the [ID of the service](/servicemanager-external-db/tables/h-itsm-services).

 #### Update service status
-This task allows for the [status](/servicemanager-user-guide/service-portfolio/services/service-availability) to be updated on all of the services that are linked to the request.
-The service status can help both the support staff and users on the portals to identify when a service is impacted or unavailable.
+This task allows for the [status](/servicemanager-user-guide/service-portfolio/services/service-availability) to be updated on the service that the request has been raised against.The service status can help both the support staff and users on the portals to identify when a service is impacted or unavailable.
 The changes in service status can also contribute to the [service availability metrics](/service-portfolio/services/service-availability#availability-metrics).

 ## Suspend
 Use a Suspend node if you wish to suspend the progress of the workflow until a defined action is performed manually on the request.
 This could include waiting for a priority to be set, a customer added, ownership set, or the resolution defined.
 Configuration options include the ability to specify the context (which Action Bar icon) the request will appear in while waiting for the Suspend (manual action) to be performed.